apify/apify-docs/content/docs/webhooks/ad_hoc_webhooks.md

 await Actor.exit();
 ```

-To learn more, see the [Apify SDK documentation](https://apify.github.io/apify-sdk-js/api/apify/class/Actor#addWebhook).
+To learn more, see the [Apify SDK documentation](https://sdk.apify.com/api/apify/class/Actor#addWebhook).

-To ensure that duplicate ad hoc webhooks won't get created in a case of actor restart you can use the `idempotencyKey` parameter.
+To ensure that duplicate ad-hoc webhooks won't get created in a case of actor restart you can use the `idempotencyKey` parameter.
 The idempotency key must be unique across all the webhooks of a user so that only one webhook gets created for a given value.
 You can use, for example, the actor run ID as idempotency key:

 ```js
 import { Actor } from 'apify';